KaiserWerk/WPCustomRepository/README.md

 * Step 3: Change the class name in the add_filter() functions accordingly.
 * Step 4: Change the ```private static $slug``` variable to the handle of your plugin, e.g. ```test-plugin```.
 Optimally use a defined constant.
 * Step 5: In the plugin settings, set the ```Update Endpoint``` setting to the hostname you installed the WPCR at.
-* Step 6: In case you are using the rudimentary license system, also enter the License User and Key you created at the WPCR.
+* Step 6: In case you are using the rudimentary license system, also enter the License User and Key you created at the WPCR Control Panel.

 ### Part III: In Wordpress

-* Step 1: Add the code from ```etc/wp-config.php.txt```to the end of your wordpress' wp-config.php file and add the hostname of your WPCR installation to the array, e.g. ```wpcr.yourdomain.com```.
+* Step 1: Add the code from ```etc/wp-config.php.txt```to the end of your wordpress' ```wp-config.php`` file and add the hostname of your WPCR installation to the array, e.g. ```wpcr.yourdomain.com```.
 Without this snippet, your Wordpress installation would only accept automatic updates from the official wordpress.org repository.

 # Contributing